Hans Jeschonnek: War against Britain

 Sperrle and Kesselring miscalculated, or were misled by intelligence, into underestimating the number of fighter aircraft available to Fighter Command—they put the RAF total at 450 aircraft when the real figure was 750.
 Chronic intelligence failures on British production, defence systems and aircraft performance inhibited the German air operation throughout the battle.
 Joseph Schmid, Jeschonnek's chief intelligence officer, was primarily responsible for providing inaccurate and distorted information to senior German air commanders encouraging enormous over-confidence.

 As the Battle of Britain progressed Jeschonnek, Göring and Kesselring came to believe the overly optimistic victory reports by German airmen and the false intelligence from Schmid suggesting RAF Fighter Command was on the verge of collapse.
 The intelligence was a factor in encouraging Göring to shift the air effort to London on 7 September, in a move to bring the last of Fighter Command's into battle.
 Only Sperrle objected.
 Sperrle estimated British fighter strength at 1,000, a far more accurate assessment.
 On 14 September 1940, Hitler was critical of the leadership and suspicious of their combat reports in a meeting with Jeschonnek.
-Jeschonnek regarded the air battle as won, and pressed Hitler for bombing campaign against London, to be enacted as a final blow.
+Jeschonnek regarded the air battle as won, and pressed Hitler for a bombing campaign against London, to be enacted as a final blow.

 Hitler wanted to maintain the threat of invasion by continuing air attacks on military and public utility targets in the British capital.
 Jeschonnek felt that military and civilian industries were located too far apart to achieve a collapse of morale by attacking the former.
 Instead, he pressed for attacks against residential areas.
 Hitler refused.
 He ordered that only military targets in London were to bombed.
 Jeschonnek regarded London as a target before the commencement of Eagle, a view shared by other senior officers.